You (the student) drive the process of requesting accommodations for a disability.

 Schedule an intake interview with a Disability Support Services (DSS) Counselor in a timely manner (DSS contacts)

-Provide appropriate disability documentation (Documentation of disability)
+Provide appropriate disability documentation when needed

-DSS Counselor reviews and evaluates documentation
+DSS Counselor reviews documentation provided for history of accommodation use

-Meet with DSS counselor to determine reasonable accommodations
+DSS counselor and student together determine accommodations

 Notification of Academic Accommodation letters emailed to faculty and student